Global formulas

 Custom code formulas

-Custom code formulas extend the capabilities of standard formulas by allowing you to write JavaScript directly.
+Custom code formulas extend the capabilities of the standard formula editor by allowing you to write JavaScript directly.
 This enables you to implement functionality that isn't available through the built-in formula components.

 Custom code structure